dogweather/forkful/content/en/cpp/strings/removing-quotes-from-a-string.md

   \ to\u2026"
 lastmod: '2024-03-13T22:45:00.347135-06:00'
 model: gpt-4-1106-preview
-summary: "Stripping quotes from a string means peeling away those pesky double or\
-  \ single characters that encase our text (' or \").
-Programmers often do this to\u2026"
+summary: Stripping quotes from a string means peeling away those pesky double or single characters that encase our text (' or ").
 title: Removing quotes from a string
 weight: 9
 ---